Prevent Premature Ejaculation: How to Not Cum Fast

 Premature ejaculation (PE) is a common issue, and it’s perfectly normal to feel self-conscious about how long you last in bed if you often reach orgasm early.
-If you’re worried that you “cum too fast,” you’re in the right place.
+If you’ve been too afraid to ask your healthcare provider how to not cum fast, you’re in the right place.

-Every guy has been there before, of course.
-A new partner, a particularly erotic experience or a general lack of experience can all trigger a quick, err, trigger.
+Every guy has been there before.
+A new partner, a particularly erotic experience, or a general lack of experience can all trigger an early ending to a fun time.
+It’s a fairly normal occurrence.

 It’s also normal to want to solve the problem.
 There are several things that you can do to increase your sexual stamina and delay ejaculation.